keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

               - targets:
                 - catalogue.musicshop-hardening:80

     * An **alert rule** for the SLI and the scrape job.
 For more information about configuring alert rules, see the official Prometheus documentation at section [alerting_rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).

-        To add an alert rule to a Prometheus deployed on Kubernetes, you need to update the ConfigMap *prometheus-server-conf* at the `prometheus.rules` section with an additional group:
+        To add an alert rule to a Prometheus deployed on Kubernetes, you need to update the `prometheus-server-conf` ConfigMap at the `prometheus.rules` section with an additional group.
+Please be aware that the values of the label service, stage, and project must match your service, stage, and project as created in the [below step](./#configure-keptn-and-activate-the-quality-gate).

               prometheus.rules:
               ----